dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/04-case-studies.md

 - **The Challenge**: Traditional "early warning" systems were too late to save many struggling students.
 - **The Solution**: An AI model that analyzed 16,000 data points (engagement, early quiz scores, login frequency) to predict at-risk status.
-- **The Result**: 16,000 at-risk students were identified; 98% of those contacted improved their performance to a 'C' or better.
+- **The Result**: 16,000 at-risk students were identified; a vast majority of those contacted improved their performance to a 'C' or better.

 ---